Article V: Operations

 Purchasing Authorization: Construction Services and Materials

-• Purchases of less than $5,000 for construction-related services and materials will be made by the Director of Facilities and Construction or his/her designee, without advertising or bidding.
+Purchases of less than $5,000 for construction-related services and materials will be made by the Director of Facilities, Senior Project Manager, Construction Coordinator or designee, without advertising or bidding.

-• Purchases of $5,000 but less than $15,000 for construction-related services and materials will require at least three (3) written quotations obtained by the Director of Facilities and Construction or his/her designee without advertising.
-If three (3) written quotations are not possible, the Director of Facilities and Construction will document the efforts taken to obtain quotes and an explanation of why these efforts were not successful.
+Purchases of $5,000 but less than $25,000 for construction-related services and materials will require at least three (3) written quotations obtained by the Director of Facilities, Senior Project Manager or designee without advertising.
+If three (3) written quotations are not possible, the Director of Facilities or Senior Project Manager will document the efforts taken to obtain quotes and an explanation of why these efforts were not successful.

-• Purchases of $15,000 but less than $25,000 for construction-related services and materials will be advertised in a newspaper of general circulation for at least two weeks.
-The Director of Facilities and Construction or his/her designee will receive and evaluate bids.
-The Director of Facilities and Construction will provide a recommendation to the Vice President for Administrative Services for approval.
+Purchases of $25,000 but less than $50,000 for construction-related services and materials will be advertised in a newspaper of general circulation for at least two weeks.
+The Director of Facilities, Senior Project Manager or designee will receive and evaluate bids.
+The Director of Facilities or Senior Project Manager will provide a recommendation to the Vice President for approval.

-• Purchases of $25,000 or greater will be advertised in a newspaper of general circulation for at least two weeks.
-Purchases will be authorized by the Vice President for Administrative Services and the College President and approved by the Board of Trustees.
+Purchases of $50,000 or greater will be advertised in a newspaper of general circulation for at least two weeks.
+Purchases will be authorized by the Vice Presidents and the College President and approved by the Board of Trustees.

 Purchasing Authorization: Architectural, Engineering, and Land Surveying Services

-• Contracts of less than $15,000 will be approved by the Director of Facilities and Construction.
+Contracts of less than $25,000 will be approved by the Director of Facilities, Senior Project Manager or designee.

 Selection: Architectural, Engineering, and Land Surveying Services

-In the selection of architectural, engineering, and land surveying services, the Director of Facilities and Construction will:
+In the selection of architectural, engineering, and land surveying services, the Director of Facilities, Senior Project Manager or designee will:

-If the Director of Facilities and Construction is unable to negotiate a satisfactory contract with the selected firm, negotiations will be undertaken with the next most qualified firm until an agreement is reached.
+If the Director of Facilities, Senior Project Manager or designee is unable to negotiate a satisfactory contract with the selected firm, negotiations will be undertaken with the next most qualified firm until an agreement is reached.

 Bid Security Guarantee and Insurance Requirements